-Inlays are indirect restorations which are used for restoration of grossly damaged or fractured teeth that cannot be restored with direct filling materials, but at the same time, they are not extensive enough to require a crown.
-Inlays are used in cases where the damaged has not progressed into the cusps, which are the protuberances which are present on the biting surfaces of teeth.
+Inlays are indirect restorations that are used for the restoration of grossly damaged or fractured teeth that cannot be restored with direct filling materials, but at the same time, they are not extensive enough to require a crown.
+Inlays are used in cases where the damage has not progressed into the cusps, which are the protuberances that are present on the biting surfaces of teeth.

 How are Ceramic Fillings Prepared with the CEREC System?

 Here’s how we will give a beautiful smile with ceramic and hybrid ceramic inlays with the CEREC system:

 - Consultation – the first step, our dentists will perform a detailed examination of your teeth and current dental health status.
 We will prepare a comprehensive treatment plan for your you which will be customized according to your dental and aesthetics needs.